Exercise for Prostate Cancer Patients

 The medical literature recommends that prostate cancer patients try to meet these guidelines pre- and post- treatment to facilitate recovery and help prevent any decline in their quality of life.
 Ideally, an exercise prescription should be individually tailored to each patient, taking into consideration their overall health.
 Regular exercise has been shown to help reduce and manage side effects of prostate cancer treatments such as fatigue, weight gain, muscle loss, urinary incontinence, mood changes and sexual function.

 We also offer a one-on-one exercise clinic with an Exercise Physiologist.
-The goal of this clinic is to increase physical activity levels and improve overall health by supporting your long-term behavior change.
-Men will be seen initially for a 45 minute appointment and then again at 3, 6 and 12 months.
+The clinic includes a mandatory 1.5 hour group information session.
+The goal is to increase physical activity levels and improve overall health by supporting your long-term behavior change.
+Men will be seen within 4 weeks of attending the group session for a 45 minute appointment and then again at 3, 6 and 12 months.
 During the initial visit, body measurements will be taken and an assessment made of current exercise levels against national recommendations.
 Exercise options and differing exercise programs will be discussed and exercise-based goals will be set.

 Nutrition Advice for Prostate Cancer Patients